 Notes

-1 This is a compilation of the Road Traffic (Vehicle Standards) Rules 2002 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 1 May 2009 of the Road Traffic (Vehicle Standards) Rules 2002 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table